kanopi/saplings_child/README.md

-# Saplings Theme
+# Saplings Child Theme

-This is an example subtheme to demonstrate how some integrations can be done like:
+This is a subtheme of the Ui Bootstrap Theme to demonstrate how some integrations can be done like:

 - CKEditor 5 stylesheets
 - Negative margins in utility classes
 - Background gradients

 Those integrations cannot be done in the base theme because either not enabled in Bootstrap default compiled CSS or impossible to do in a generic way.

 ## Usage